nunimohu/Newbie-Minecraft-NoteBlock/README.md

 ## DMCA and Copyright Policies

 I respect the rights of copyright owners.
 If you do not want your work to be used in my project, please contact me at: [chanonkhampun@outlook.co.th](mailto:chanonkhampun@outlook.co.th).
+Your work will be removed within 7 days after verification of ownership.